abdoul61/web102_prework/README.md

 The following search bar  features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
-  I added some css feattures to the buttons
+  I added some css features to the buttons
-	I added css features to the image being displayed on the website
+	I added css features to the images being displayed on the website

 ## Video Walkthrough